Request library classes

 Faculty must attend the session and remain in the classroom the entire time.

-We ask that teaching faculty participate in the session.
-Students are more engaged if their professor adds comments or questions during the session, too.
+Teaching faculty's presence and participation make it clear to students that library instruction is an integral part of their course.
+Students are more engaged if their professor adds comments or questions during the session.
 During the hands-on portion of class (if there is one), faculty may be asked to assist the librarian.